+Human Capital

+📥 Health (pg 26)

+The people of New Jersey enjoy long lives and good health, characterized by mental well-being and freedom from preventable disease and injury.
+7 There are no significant disparities in health outcomes across racial and ethnic categories.
+All NJ residents have equitable access to an affordable, high-quality, robust healthcare system.
+The people of NJ have access to sufficient, healthy, and nutritious food.

-Education and Human Development (pg 28) A quality education is provided to the people of New Jersey, equipping them with the knowledge, skills, and capacities to enable successful careers, civic engagement, and personal fulfillment.
+Le Education and Human Development (pg 28) A quality education is provided to the people of New Jersey, equipping them with the knowledge, skills, and capacities to enable successful careers, civic engagement, and personal fulfillment.
 Disparities in educational outcomes due to poverty and other disadvantages are addressed and reduced.
 The people of NJ have access to life-long learning opportunities allowing them to find, (re)train for, and create employment in a changing economy that evolves to meet sustainability challenges.
+Q New Jerseyans understand and apply sustainability concepts, such as the interrelation of social, economic, and ecological systems; system dynamics and thresholds; human interdependence; and intergenerational responsibility.
+9

+Social Capital

-2 New Jerseyans understand and apply sustainability concepts, such as the interrelation of social, economic, and ecological systems; system dynamics and thresholds; human interdependence; and intergenerational responsibility.
-P SOCIAL CAPITAL Social Capital (pg 30) New Jersey's communities are safe and inclusive .
-ATA Social organizations have the leadership, resources, and institutional capacity to amplify the effectiveness of people in solving social and environmental problems.
-8 Communities and neighborhoods enjoy high levels of citizen engagement and an inclusive sense of identity and place.
+🏶 Social Capital (pg 30)

+New Jersey's communities are safe and inclusive.
+Social organizations have the leadership, resources, and institutional capacity to amplify the effectiveness of people in solving social and environmental problems.
+9 Communities and neighborhoods enjoy high levels of citizen engagement and an inclusive sense of identity and place.
 They host a variety of community events and public venues that bring people together.
+Q Exposure to the arts, recognition of diverse cultures and histories, and recreational opportunities, are abundant and accessible throughout New Jersey.

+Political Capital

-9 Exposure to the arts , recognition of diverse cultures and histories, and recreational opportunities , are abundant and accessible throughout New Jersey.
-414 POLITICAL CAPITAL 📤 Governance (pg 32) All people of NJ are empowered to participate equally in the formal and informal processes of government at all levels.
-Elected representatives are accountable and transparent in their decision-making and promote the welfare of all their constituents.
+📥 Governance (pg 32)

+All people of NJ are empowered to participate equally in the formal and informal processes of government at all levels. ata Elected representatives are accountable and transparent in their decision-making and promote the welfare of all their constituents.
 The composition of elected bodies generally reflects the racial, ethnic and gender make-up of the electorate.
+Q Government institutions justly, consistently and efficiently provide services, carry out regulation and enforcement, provide timely, accurate and relevant information, act upon citizen input, and redress grievances.
+0

+Economic Capital

-2 414 Government institutions justly, consistently and efficiently provide services, carry out regulation and enforcement, provide timely, accurate and relevant information, act upon citizen input, and redress grievances.
-9 ECONOMIC CAPITAL m Economy (pg 34) Businesses produce goods and services in a manner that makes efficient use of natural resources , maximizes reuse of materials, and minimizes waste and pollution.
-5 3 The business sector is robust, with fair competition and low barriers to entry in the market for new ventures and ideas.
+🏦 Economy (pg 34)

+1 Businesses produce goods and services in a manner that makes efficient use of natural resources, maximizes reuse of materials, and minimizes waste and pollution.
+Q The business sector is robust, with fair competition and low barriers to entry in the market for new ventures and ideas.
 Investment is made into research and development to foster innovation.
 The business sector invests in the skills and productivity of the workforce.
 Household income is adequate to meet needs and keeps pace with the basic cost of living; poverty is significantly reduced as a result.
-414 Wealth and income inequality do not reach levels that undermine economic opportunity, social mobility and democratic participation. • 414 The NJ economy supplies diverse, quality jobs and livelihood opportunities sufficient to support families with a standard of living adequate to meet household needs, while allowing for leisure time.
-414 PHYSICAL CAPITAL A Housing (pg 36) New Jersey residents have affordable housing choices.
-All New Jerseyans have housing choices that provide a safe and healthy environment. ?
-All New Jersey housing is resilient to the impacts of climate change in terms of design and location.
-3
+Wealth and income inequality do not reach levels that undermine economic opportunity, social mobility and democratic participation.
+The NJ economy supplies diverse, quality jobs and livelihood opportunities sufficient to support families with a standard of living adequate to meet household needs, while allowing for leisure time.
+9

+Physical Capital

+🔒 Housing (pg 36)

+New Jersey residents have affordable housing choices.
+Image: Comparison of the series of the ser